Compact Direct Drive Rotation Mount

 The mount is designed to be mounted vertically on a post using one of four 8-32 (M4) taps on the sides of the device.
 The rotating portion of the front face features four 4-40 tapped holes spaced for integration of 16 mm cage system assemblies and components, allowing for the rotation of a cage segment.
 The non-rotating portion of the front face also includes four 4-40 tapped holes spaced for use with 30 mm cage system components.
 The back of the device features four more 4-40 tapped holes for 16 mm cage system rods, but this portion of the cage remains stationary.
 A stationary 30 mm cage system can be continued on the back side of the stage using an SP15(/M) 30 mm to 16 mm cage adapter plate, as shown in the image to the right.
 The position of all of these tapped holes can be seen in the diagram below.

 The stage is driven by the KBD101 brushless DC controller (sold separately below), which provides very precise positioning through the stable closed-loop PID control system (see the PID Tutorial tab for more information).
-The controller ships with our Kinesis and legacy APT software packages for easy integration into an existing system.
+The controller ships with our Kinesis software package for easy integration into an existing system.
 Power supplies for the K-Cube™ controller are sold separately (see below).

 DDR25(/M) Mount Specifications | |